 When she visited her daughter in Nashville that March, she took Julee to Thistle Farms, a nonprofit organization that rescues women off the streets and out of the sex-trafficking trade, providing them with shelter for two years while they got their GED, counseling, and work experience.
 This was a lightbulb moment for Julee.

 She returned to Thistle Farms for training in April 2014 where she learned how to implement what was needed in the Longview community.
-Our community had several nonprofits that provided homeless women coming out of domestic violence and drug addiction with a safe living environment.
-Another nonprofit, Buckner Pathways, was underway that would afford single mothers a place to live while attending college.
+The Longview community had several nonprofits that provided homeless women coming out of domestic violence and drug addiction with a safe living environment.
+Another nonprofit, Buckner Pathways, was being built that would provide single mothers a place to live while attending college.
 What our community lacked was a vehicle to the higher paying jobs, moving women toward self-sufficiency.

 Julee knew she wanted Heartisans to accomplish five things: